practicalmeteor/meteor-mcli/README.md

 [MIT](LICENSE.txt)

 ## Contributions
 Are more than welcome.
-Would be nice to have an a mcli app scaffolding tool, among others.
+Would be nice to have an a meteor cli app scaffolding tool, among others.